Travel to ELT Armazones

 - The ELT Construction Safety Manual is the authoritative text and must be consulted for full details.

-- Media visitors or others visiting as part of a job assignment may wish to consult with their supervisor or Human Resources department before signing.
+- People visiting as part of a job assignment may wish to consult with their supervisor or Human Resources department before signing.

-- The High Altitude Medical Examination (HAME) is a medical examination that certifies that the individual is fit to perform work above 3000 metres.
-The relevant extract to show to the occupational physician is on p.
+- The High Altitude Medical Examination (HAME, see p.98) is a medical examination that certifies that the individual is fit to perform work above 3000 metres.
+The relevant explanation to show to the occupational physician is on p.
 93 of the ALMA Safety Manual.
-A certificate is valid during 1 year from the date of release, unless a specific lesser term is indicated by the evaluating doctor.
+A certificate is valid for one year from the date of release, unless a specific lesser term is indicated by the evaluating doctor.

-- It is recommended to sleep at least one night at around 2000m to 3000m altitude for acclimatization before going up to the top of Armazones.
+- It is recommended to sleep at least one night at around 2000 m to 3000 m altitude for acclimatisation before going up to the top of Armazones.

-All Armazones visitors are required to meet the requirements given in the ELT Construction Safety Manual.In particular:
+All Armazones visitors are required to meet the requirements given in the ELT Construction Safety Manual and follow any specific instructions from the on-site contractor.In particular:

-- External Visitors (defined as any person not in a contractual or working relationship with ESO, e.g. journalists) staying at Armazones less than 2 hours: need to sign a waiver form before every visit.
+- External Visitors (defined as any person not in a contractual or working relationship with ESO) staying at Armazones less than 2 hours: need to sign a waiver form before every visit.

 - External Visitors (defined as above) staying at Armazones more than 2 hours: an High Altitude Medical Examination, HAME is required.